haarts/disknotifier.com-hugo/content/blog/reddit_question/index.md

 - they disable password login and use key-based authentication only
 - run the SSH daemon on a different port than 22

-The last point is under <a class="text-gray-200 underline hover:no-underline" href="https://security.stackexchange.com/questions/32308/should-i-change-the-default-ssh-port-on-linux-servers">some debate</a> if it yields a security benefit, but it indeed prevents your logs from being filled up with nonsense!
+The last point is under [some debate](https://security.stackexchange.com/questions/32308/should-i-change-the-default-ssh-port-on-linux-servers) if it yields a security benefit, but it indeed prevents your logs from being filled up with nonsense!

-A good number of people (almost 8%) also report using <a class="text-gray-200 underline hover:no-underline" href="https://www.fail2ban.org/wiki/index.php/Main_Page">fail2ban</a> to secure their network further.
+A good number of people (almost 8%) also report using [fail2ban](https://mosh.org/) to secure their network further.
 I have the experience that fail2ban is indeed easy to set up, getting that extra bit of security with little overhead.

 Securing SSH is not an easy task, and it will be the subject of a future post.
-But I like the advice given in this <a class="text-gray-200 underline hover:no-underline" href="https://stribika.github.io/2015/01/04/secure-secure-shell.html">blog post</a>.
-For a quick scan of how your SSH looks like to the outside world, try <a class="text-gray-200 underline hover:no-underline" href="https://www.ssh-audit.com/">ssh-audit.com</a>.
-That website is using on the open-source <a class="text-gray-200 underline hover:no-underline" href="https://github.com/jtesta/ssh-audit">ssh-audit</a> software.
+But I like the advice given in this [blog post](https://stribika.github.io/2015/01/04/secure-secure-shell.html).
+For a quick scan of how your SSH looks like to the outside world, try [ssh-audit.com](https://www.ssh-audit.com/).
+That website is using on the open-source [ssh-audit](https://github.com/jtesta/ssh-audit) software.

 I had fun reading all the comments and learned a good deal.
 Thanks!